 Portugal does not have direct citizenship by investment program where you can buy EU citizenship immediately.

-However, it does have a Residency by Investment program, the Portugal golden visa program.
+However, it does have a Residency by Investment program, the Portugal Golden Visa program.
 You can use this residence permit to qualify for Portugal citizenship by naturalization.
 The program is especially popular as you don’t have to move to Portugal to retain the permit.
-You only need to visit for 7 – 14 days each year.
+You only need to visit for 7 – 14 days each year over a period of five years.

 This program is often mistakenly referred to as Portugal Citizenship by Investment.